UEFA Football Law Programme (UEFA FLP)

 Estimated hours of learning:

-Legal specialists or senior executives working on legal issues in national associations, football clubs, players’ unions, leagues and law firms
+Legal specialists or senior executives working on legal issues in national associations, clubs, players’ unions, leagues and law firms

 Istanbul (Turkey), Rijeka (Croatia), Venice (Italy) and Nyon (Switzerland)